mkdrake37/seams/fulbright.md

 while also gaining experience in the practices and tools used by effective international technical collaborations tackling complex challenges.

+> TJH note: more concrete on "the next level"

 The African Institute for Mathematical Sciences (AIMS) is a pan-African organization, with affiliate sites in several nations, including Ghana.
 AIMS Ghana, like the other AIMS sites, focuses on developing the mathematical talent